walkerdb/BSO_data/readme.md

-### Boston Symphony Orchestra full performance archive
+### Boston Symphony Orchestra complete performance archive
 #### With full composer data

 A combination of the BSO performance archive data with detailed information about each composer in the dataset